tomjridge/tjr_btree/README.md

 ## Install

 The easiest way to install is via opam, pinning the github repos.
-See the `install_script.sh`.
+See the `Dockerfile`.

 ## Examples